-Chocolate truffles are very popular during the holiday season and are often given at Christmas or Valentine's Day.
+Chocolate truffles are very popular during the holiday season and are often offered at Christmas or Valentine's Day.
 But have you ever tried to make them at home?
-They are even better and you will have the satisfaction of offering a unique gift to your loved ones.

 Easy recipe with only 3 ingredients

-In fact, these little balls are the result of a single preparation, the chocolate ganache, and can be made with only two ingredients.
-But for this classic recipe I chose to add a 3rd ingredient that brings an even creamier texture.
+In fact, these chocolate truffles are the result of a single preparation, the chocolate ganache, and can be made with only two ingredients.
+But for this classic recipe, I chose to add a 3rd ingredient that brings an even creamier texture.

-- Chocolate: Use a covering chocolate or a chocolate bar with at least 54% cocoa.
-Chop the chocolate so that it melts faster.
+- Chocolate: Use high-quality chocolate or a baking chocolate bar with at least 54% cocoa (semi-sweet chocolate), finely chopped.

 - Butter: This is optional but butter adds a creamier texture.

 - Vanilla extract and salt: Also optional, they bring more flavor and flavor to the recipe.

 Option to flavor

 - Aroma: almond extract, lemon or other citrus fruits like orange extract.

 - Nuts: almonds, hazelnuts, walnuts, the texture will be less smooth but they will be crunchy.